eromatiya/the-glorious-dotfiles/README.md

 # NOTE
 + This setup will not mostly work out of the box because:
-  - YOU'RE NOT USING AWESOME-GIT-MASTER version
+  - **YOU'RE NOT USING [`awesome - git master branch`](https://github.com/awesomeWM/awesome/tree/master) version**
   - It is only tested and configured on a 1366x768 resolution (Lenovo x230)
   - Some dependencies are not currently installed
   - Not tested in a multi-monitor setup (please send me an extra monitor so I can test it lol)
 + Check keybindings using `Super +  F1`
 + Anti-aliased titlebars
-  - You can also add an anti-aliased titlebars in these setups thanks to the well-documented dotfiles of [elenepan](https://github.com/elenapan/dotfiles). *Anti-aliasing can be applied to any wibox by making its background color transparent and putting all its items in a shaped container with the desired background color.*
+  - You can also add an anti-aliased titlebars in these setups thanks to the well-documented dotfiles of [elenepan](https://github.com/elenapan/dotfiles).

+  *Anti-aliasing can be applied to any wibox by making its background color transparent and putting all its items in a shaped container with the desired background color.*

   - Here is an example of an anti-aliased titlebar:
     ```lua